ddrobecq/drobs-local-storage-react/README.md

 Import package in your react app import useLocalStorage from 'drobs-local-storage-react';

-add a state in your component with useLocalStorage const [name, setName] = useLocalStorage('key', 'John Doe');
+add a state in your component with useLocalStorage (keyName, defaultValue) const [name, setName] = useLocalStorage('name', 'John Doe');

 --- example ---
 'use client';